 But keep in mind that reef islands have a small beach and you get immediately into deep water.
 These islands are perfect if you just want to do diving all the time.

-But if you travel with someone who doesn’t like diving (or snorkeling) or if together with your diving you also want to relax at the beach then you should look for an island with a larger lagoon.
+But if you travel with someone who doesn’t like diving (or snorkeling) or if together with your diving you also want to relax on the beach then you should look for an island with a larger lagoon.
 And you can get to your diving site just by taking a nice boat trip!

 MY CHOICE: DHIFFUSHI ISLAND.